ZivadinM/Fast-Food-JAVA-Project/README.md

 ## Description

-This project is a Java-based application where i make fast food delivery app.
-It leverages the power of Java to register/login user and choose the products that the user wants to order.
+This project is a Java-based application where I make a fast food delivery app.
+It leverages the power of Java to register/login users and choose the products that the user wants to order.
-This README.md file serves as a guide to understand the project, its functionalities, and how to use it.
+This README.md file serves as a guide to understanding the project, its functionalities, and how to use it.

 ## Table of Contents